SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/x-13doc.md

 -   **Refresh data** – updates the input data and executes the seasonal adjustment process.
 This option is only available for *X13* documents saved during a previous session with JDemetra+.
-To use this option, first create *X13* document and drag and drop the data into it.
+To use this option, first create the *X13* document and drag and drop the data into it.
 Then save the workspace and close JDemetra+.
-Next, update the time series (add/change the observations, but do not change either the localisation of the file or the file name) and open JDemetra+ once again.
+Next, update the time series (add/change the observations, but do not change either the location of the file or the file name) and open JDemetra+ once again.
 Open the previously saved workspace and double click on the respective *X13* document in the *Workspace* window.
-    Finally, chose the **Refresh data** option from the *X13Doc* menu.
+    Finally, choose the **Refresh data** option from the *X13Doc* menu.
     JDemetra+ re-estimates the complete seasonal adjustment model automatically, so the results are updated immediately.
 The user can modify the specification and validate the newly introduced changes